ReshmithaBathala/smartphotoorganiserWorking/README.md

 5. Output Zip Creation: The processed images are packaged into a zip file for easy download by the user.
 6. Clean-up: After processing, the server clears uploaded images and processed results to conserve disk space.

-**Installation**
-1. Clone the repository to your local machine.
-2. Install the required dependencies by running npm install in the project directory.
-3. Make sure Python is installed on your system, as the server relies on Python scripts for image processing tasks.
-4. Run the server by executing node server.js.
-5. Access the server through your web browser at http://localhost:3001.

 **Usage**
 1. Navigate to the upload page on the web interface.